CMSgov/dpc-static-site/src/_pages/api-documentation/attribution/upload-patients/add-view-list-patients.md

 ---
 layout: api-docs
-page_title: "Add, View, and List Patients"
+page_title: "View and List Patients"
 seo_title: ""
-description: "Add, view, list, update, and remove patients in your organization using the DPC API's Patient endpoints."
+description: "View and list patients in your organization using the DPC API's Patient endpoints."
 in-page-nav: true
 ---